 Remove the Dirty Laces From the Shoes

 To begin, remove the laces from your shoes.
 While this can be tedious and time consuming, it ensures that you get a complete scrub and makes the whole process smoother.
+For a deep clean of your favourite kicks, check our guide for cleaning air forces!

 Create a Simple Cleaning Solution with Laundry Detergent